Welcome to the website of the Anglican Church of St Thomas Becket, Hamburg.

 A welcoming, active and inclusive church, growing in our relationship with God and the wider community

-Please refer to these web pages for further information: read here our
+Please refer to these web pages for further information: scroll down this page for latest

 to see what goes on, or do

-get in touch!
+get in touch

 Contributions to the website from near and far are also very welcome .
 We also hope that newcomers to Hamburg, or those thinking of moving here, may find information of use, and be encouraged too, to get in touch.

 You can find out more about activities of the Anglican Church in Europe by visiting the Eurobishop blog of Bishop David Hamid .